Point Spread Definition, Examples

 How Do I Make a Spread Bet?

 Sports bettors can navigate the process of placing a spread bet by following these steps.
-It’s easy to bet point spreads at a book like FanDuel or DraftKings, or when you use the BetMGM bonus code.
+It’s easy to bet point spreads at one of our preferred books.
 Here’s how it works:

 Be sure to check out our sportsbook reviews and choose from the list of the top sportsbooks.
-You can opt for some of the best bonus offers to get you started, like the bet365 bonus code, the Caesars Sportsbook promo code, the Fanatics promo code, or the BetMGM promo code.
+You can opt for some of the best bonus offers to get you started, like the bet365 bonus code or the BetMGM promo code.
 An exciting sportsbook recently entered the market as well — ESPN BET.
 Keep track of updates regarding ESPN’s sportsbook offering by reading our ESPN BET promo code and review.
-For those located in Illinois, you can also check out the bet365 Illinois bonus code!

 How Are Point Spreads Calculated & Made?